agis/git-style-guide/README.md

        ```shell
        [my-branch] $ git fetch
        [my-branch] $ git rebase origin/master
+       # then merge
        ```

-       This results in a branch that can be applied directly to the end of the `master` branch and results in a very simple history.
+       This results in a branch that can be applied directly to the end of the "master" branch and results in a very simple history.

-       *(Note: This workflow is better suited for projects with short-running branches.
-Otherwise it might be better to occassionally merge the branch instead of rebasing onto it.)*
+       *(Note: This strategy is better suited for projects with short-running branches.
+Otherwise it might be better to occassionally merge the "master" branch instead of rebasing onto it.)*

 * If your branch includes more than one commit, do not merge with a
   fast-forward: